 A wooden raised vegetable bed.
 Jason Ingram

 If bending down is a problem or you are planning a garden for elderly gardeners, raised beds are a good option.
-This brings the soil level up to a more accessible height, making planting and weeding easier.
+They raise the soil level to a more accessible height, making planting and weeding easier.

 Choose large containers